abetusk/scratch/notes/Music-Theory.md

 Instrument Synthesis
 ---

-Two quality of a musical instrument's sound is often called it's "timbre".
+The quality of a musical instrument's sound is often called it's "timbre".
 Though the definition of timbre is hard to pin down, for the purposes of this text, it will be roughly understood to be the Fourier coefficients as they evolve through time.